Jbleezy/BO1-Reimagined/README.md

 * Easter egg songs can now be reactivated once the song is over

 ### Nacht Der Untoten
-* Removed Character dialog
+* Removed character dialog

 ### Verruckt
+* Fixed zombie pathing near Speed Cola
-* Removed Character dialog
+* Removed character dialog
 * Removed intro text
-* Fixed zombie pathing near Speed Cola

 ### Shi No Numa
 * Removed the need power hintstring for perks while they are spawning